Frequently Asked Questions

 What is ST-001 nanoFenretinide?

-ST-001 nanoFenretinide is SciTech's patented, nanoparticle fenretinide drug formulation in a phospholipid matrix (a carefully selected suite of phospholipids to enhance the drug bioavailability or water solubility).
+ST-001 nanoFenretinide is SciTech's patented, nanoparticle fenretinide formulation in a phospholipid matrix (a carefully selected suite of phospholipids to enhance the drug bioavailability or water solubility).

 What are phospholipids?

 Phospholipids are a class of lipids (biological molecules) that contain a phosphate group in the molecule.
 Phospholipids are a major component of all cell membranes.

 What are the particle sizes in ST-001 nanoFenretinide?